 Of course, a pandemic situation such as COVID-19 isn’t the only crisis a business may face.
 Natural disasters, difficult economic situations - such as the sudden loss of a major supplier or client - and staff’s personal tragedies can all have a marked effect, either directly or indirectly, upon the business and its people.

 During times of uncertainty, people look to strong leaders to help them navigate the anxiety and doubts they are feeling.
 Employers are ideally placed to help guide staff to take the right actions and precautions when it comes to situations like the coronavirus pandemic.
 Here are some ways businesses can ensure they remain as strong as possible during times of crisis:

 Get a business continuity plan in place

 When – and preferably before – a crisis arises, make sure you’ve got a business continuity plan in place.
 Follow any governmental guidelines related to a specific crisis such as the coronavirus and make use of the policies you may already have in place, such as a remote working policy.
-According to Fit Small Business magazine, your continuity plan should focus on keeping operations running, making prioritised changes quickly, communicating clearly to staff without creating a sense of panic, and creating a plan for when the situation returns to normal.
+According to Accenture, your continuity plan should focus on creating safe working environments, making sure employees can connect easily, limit non-essential travel, and identify your business priorities and critical processes.

 At myhrtoolkit, we had business continuity plans in place for a range of circumstances and tailored these for the unique COVID-19 situation.
 CEO and founder Jon Curtis advises fellow employers: